tofuutils/tofuenv/README.md

 String (Default: "")

-If not empty string, this variable overrides Terraform version, specified in [.terraform-version files](#terraform-version-file).
+If not empty string, this variable overrides Terraform version, specified in [.opentofu-version files](#terraform-version-file).
 `latest` and `latest:<regex>` syntax are also supported.
 [`tofuenv install`](#tofuenv-install-version) and [`tofuenv use`](#tofuenv-use-version) command also respects this variable.